kyma-project/test-infra/docs/prow/kyma-release-process.md

       - publish artifacts
       - create release
 ```
- You can be configure it either as a presubmit job that runs on a PR or a postsubmit job that runs after you merge a PR.
+ You can configure it either as a presubmit job that runs on a PR or a postsubmit job that runs after you merge a PR.
- With a presubmit job, it is easy tr retrigger such an action by adding a proper command to a PR.
+ With a presubmit job, it is easy to retrigger such an action by adding a proper command to a PR.
 Such an option is not available for
  a postsubmit job.
  - Trigger jobs by specifying comments on a PR.
 This can be an option, if there are some manual steps required before publishing artifacts.